drlivsi/My.Best.Project/README.md

 # My Best Project: 1.25kk users per month

 I have several pet projects and would like to show one of them.
-Unfortunately, I can't show the code, instead I'll show some anonymous stats.
+Instead of code, I will describe the project and show anonymous statistics.

-My project consists of 4 websites in different languages and a mobile application.
+My project allows you to send a postcard to a friend and consists of 4 sites in different languages, a mobile application, and a service for sending push notifications.

 <h2>Websites</h2>